 Josiah was appointed Government Medical Officer and Justice of the Peace for the newly-established town of Menzies, 730km north east of Perth.
 When they arrived there were a few stores and hotels already built and some public buildings in the process of construction, but as yet no railway, and the hospital was in a canvas building.
 Margaret often travelled long distances by camel to reach her patients in outlying camps.

 Josiah became Mayor of Menzies in 1898, while continuing his work at the hospital.
 In 1900 the house that the family lived in was burned to the ground, along with the surgery and much of their equipment.
 Margaret was away at the time.
 Despite this disaster, they stayed in Menzies until 1906.
 They then returned to New South Wales.

 All three of their sons became doctors, the eldest in New York and the other two in Australia.
 Josiah died in 1922.
 Margaret lived to the age of 85, suffering from blindness in her later years but still active.
 She died in 1925.

 Margaret Corlis apparently took little interest in feminist politics or health policy and so was much less prominent in Western Australian history than Roberta Jull.
-But her pioneering role is worth remembering.
+But her pioneering role as Western Australia’s first female doctor is worth remembering.